lllingoo/2QAN/CONTRIBUTING.md

 If you are interested in adding a larger new feature or functionality to 2QAN, please

 ## Code of conduct
-Mitiq development abides to the [Contributors' Covenant](https://mitiq.readthedocs.io/en/latest/code_of_conduct.html).
+2QAN development abides to the [Contributors' Covenant](https://mitiq.readthedocs.io/en/latest/code_of_conduct.html).